 of life, and explore nutritional science and a variety of medical technologies.
 Students will also explore biotechnology, pathogens and disease, and public health issues.
 Investigation of the theoretical aspects of the topics under study will

 refine students’ research, analytical, and assessment skills.

-The registration form below is for Degree Preparation - General Sciences.
+The registration is for Degree Preparation - General Sciences.
 Please check your communications from the Admissions Office to confirm which course you need to take.